 Luxury Travel to

-Take a boat trip to the Volcano of Santorini
+From Horta, take a boat trip to the nearby volcanic islet of Capelinhos.

 9 Day trip